-Here at Macro Removals, we’ve decided to write a blog explaining the step-by-step process of what needs to be done during the preparation, moving, and replanting process.
-We feel the stages laid out below are essential to ensure the survival of your plants.
+We get a lot of questions regarding this topic and I’ve decided to write a blog explaining the step-by-step process of what needs to be done during the preparation, moving, and replanting process.
+I feel the stages laid out below are essential to ensure the survival of your plants.

 This refers to all plants that have been planted in your garden, not potted plants.
 All of these plants should be potted into plastic pots and don’t just use plastic bags or hessian cloth because it will be almost impossible to keep the plants upright during transit and the risk of damaging them increases significantly.
 Remember to buy a bag of soil to fill out the pot and depending on the plant, maybe add some plant feeder.

 Many plants can be susceptible to a sudden temperature change such as plants kept in greenhouses.
-For local moves this should be much of an issue because the plants are out of their optimum environment for no longer than an hour or so but for national such as Bristol to Newcastle, this might become a problem.
-You should bear this in mind and you may need to tend to your plants during the move.
+For local moves, this shouldn’t be much of an issue because the plants are out of their optimum environment for no longer than an hour or so but for long-distance moves such as Bristol to Newcastle, this might become a problem.
+You should bear this in mind and you may need to tend to your plants during transit.

 It’s always best practice to replant as soon as possible.
-You might be feeling tired after a long day of moving home but ensuring your plants have been safely potted or planted into their new garden will give you peace of mind.
-It might be worth testing the pH levels of your new garden before moving and planning out the best location for your plants.
-Some of our Bristol clients who’ve done this said the pH levels in their garden differs a lot from area to area.
+You might be feeling tired after a long day of moving home but ensuring your plants have been safely potted or planted into the new garden will give you peace of mind.
+It’s worth testing the pH levels of your new garden before moving and planning out the best location for your plants.
+Some of our Bristol clients who’ve done this have said the pH levels in their old and new gardens have been very different.

 Once you’ve given your plants their new home, give them plant feeder and plenty of water.
 Moving home will be a stressful time for your plants and helping them to readjust will be essential to avoid stunted growth or perhaps even death.

-We hope this has helped you plan how to move your plants in the best possible way with minimal disruption.
+I hope this blog has helped you plan how to move your plants in the best possible manner with minimal disruption.
 It may sound a lot of preparation and effort but by following these procedures, it will reduce the risk of your plants being damaged in transit.
-Like we said at the beginning of this blog, plants are like a member of the family and should be treated with the best possible care and attention.
-If you would like more information, please feel free to contact us.
+Like I said at the beginning of this blog, plants are like a member of the family and should be treated with care and attention.

 Disclaimer – This blog should only be viewed as a guide and Macro Removals will not accept liability for any injury, damage to possessions, loss of earnings, or death.